 And that's why I'm releasing Blogcast.
 I'm releasing Blogcast because I want sharing my development experience to be fun for both me and you!
 Writing needs to be fun.
 And, despite the Status Quo, I am convinced there is a better way to blog.
 That's where Blogcast comes in.

 Blogcast's sweet spot is what I call Fluid Stream of Thought.
 I've practiced Fluid Stream of Thought for the past 10 years.
 It's based on two simple principles:

-1. Write your first draft like it is your last.
 2. Speak to your audience, not at your audience.

 Blogcast stimulates Fluid Stream of Thought through live preview of your writing and a tight reward-feedback loop.
 What this boils down to is a writing experience that you will enjoy!
 And of course, if you enjoy the writing experience, you will write more.

 Furthermore, if you write in a space that is not cluttered you will certainly gain the desire to write more.
 That's why I designed Blogcast using Behavioral Driven Development (BDD) and got rid of all the noise and distractions so you could write from a better place.
 As a developer, you need this.
 As a writer, you deserve this.